terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 The following limitations apply to the module:

-- Only two IBM Cloud connections are supported
+- Only two IBM Cloud connections are supported.
-- You cannot reuse IBM Cloud connections
+- You cannot reuse IBM Cloud connections.
-- Private networks in a PowerVS workspace must be in 10.0.0.0/8 range
+- Private networks in a PowerVS workspace must be in 10.0.0.0/8 range.
 - Only the following operating systems are supported:
     - SUSE Linux Enterprise Server (SLES) version 15 SP3
     - Red Hat Enterprise Linux (RHEL) version 8.4